 What does this mean for you?

-When you arrive at our facility, Chesapeake Veterinary Referral Center, pull in to a parking space nearest the building at the main central entrance.
+When you arrive at our facility, Chesapeake Veterinary Referral Center, pull in to a numbered parking space nearest the building entrance (our Facebook cover photo shows our entrance).

 If your pet appears to be in a more critical condition, a CST member will read to you our Consent to Triage policy and ask you for a verbal consent to immediately begin treatment as needed to stabilize your pet.
-The doctor will call you as soon as possible, but understand that stabilizing your pet will be their top priority so the doctor’s communication with you may not be immediate.
+The doctor will call you as soon as possible, but understand that stabilizing your pet will be their top priority.
+As such, the doctor’s communication with you may not be immediate.

 For those pets treated as outpatients, we will perform the diagnostics and treatment, our CST member will take your payment over the phone, and we will return the animals to you in the parking lot.

-Unfortunately, we must take the essential step of forbidding visitation of hospitalized pets.
-We understand how stressful this will be to you when you are already experiencing the anxiety of having a sick family member and in the hospital, but we need to approach all our interactions with the public with an abundance of caution so we can remain open for you and your pet.
-We will gladly take pictures and/or videos of your hospitalized pet and e-mail or text them to you at your request.
+Unfortunately, we must take the essential step of forbidding visitation of hospitalized pets and for personal items to be left with pets.
+We understand how stressful this will be to you when you are already experiencing the anxiety of having a sick family member in the hospital, but we need to approach all our interactions with the public with an abundance of caution so we can remain open for you and your pet.
+When time permits, we will gladly take pictures and/or videos of your hospitalized pet and e-mail/text them to you at your request